mark-hahn/coffeekup-intro/README.md

 This tiny code will display those giant words.
 You might wonder though, how can we use the `div` function when it was never defined?
 Surely it isn't defined as a global by CoffeeKup?
 That would be uncool, and to be proper coding style it would need to be `CoffeeKup.div`, which kind of defeats the purpose of CoffeeKup.
 It also can't be a local which would have required an `eval` somewhere.

-The answer is that it is inside a function that is only defined and not executed before it is passed as an argument to `CoffeeKup.render`.
+The answer is that `div` is inside a function that is only defined and not executed before it is passed as an argument to `CoffeeKup.render`.
 From there, `render` "compiles" the function.
 It does this by using the wonderful `toString()` function to get the original source code.
 Then it adds the magic code to the beginning and end of the source, as described in the first section above.
 And finally it turns it back into a function using `new Function srcCode`.
 Now we have a function that includes the definition for `div` so the problem is solved.
 Note that this "compiling" turns a function into another function, which is why I put the quotes around the word "compile".
 I'll leave them out to save typing from here on.

 `CoffeeKup.render helloTemplate` calls `CoffeeKup.compile helloTemplate` to produce this tricked-out function.
 Then simply executing the new compiled function renders the html.

-You can do `compiledFunc = CoffeeKup.compile helloTemplate` yourself and keep the compiled template function around for speedy rendering later.
+You can do `compiledFunc = CoffeeKup.compile helloTemplate` yourself and keep the compiled template function around for speedy rendering.
 Later, just execute `compiledFunc()` to get the coveted html.
 You can also just let `CoffeeKup.render` do this for you.
 By default, `render` keeps a copy of each compiled template in a cache and uses the compiled version when available.
 I've always used this option.

 Keeping Things In Context
 ---